PrzemekKozakQA/GAD-Postman-tests/README.md

 ### Prerequisites

-- [Postman](https://www.postman.com/) for viewing and editing test collections.
+- [Postman](https://www.postman.com/): for viewing and editing and running test collections.
-- [Newman](https://github.com/postmanlabs/newman) for running tests locally.
+- [Newman](https://github.com/postmanlabs/newman): for running tests locally.
-- [GAD GUI API Demo](https://github.com/jaktestowac/gad-gui-api-demo) application running locally and available at "http://127.0.0.1:3000/"
+- [GAD GUI API Demo](https://github.com/jaktestowac/gad-gui-api-demo) application running locally and accessible at "http://127.0.0.1:3000/"
 - A GitHub account to clone and contribute to the repository.

 ### Installation